hytonhan/Timberborn-SimpleFloodgateTriggers/README.md

 	once the schedule has been running in peace for a while.

 ## Linking a StreamGauge
 On the Advanced you can link a Floodgate with a StreamGauge.
-This allows you to control the Floodagte based on the water depth recorded by the  StreamGauge.
+This allows you to control the Floodgate based on the water depth recorded by the  StreamGauge.
 The available settins are:
 - Low threshold: Set the floodgate height when water depth is below this value
 - Low threshold height: The height to set when the water depth is below the chosen low threshold
 - High threshold: Set the floodgate height when water depth is above this value
-- High threshold height: The height to set when the water depth is above the chosen high threshold Curretly you can only link a single StreamGague with a Floodgate.
+- High threshold height: The height to set when the water depth is above the chosen high threshold

+IMPORTANT!
+Be aware that if a StreamGauge is linked, then the Floodgate's height will be set always when below low or above high threshold, instead of triggering once when the thresholds are crossed.

+Curretly you can only link a single StreamGague with a Floodgate.
 However, there is no limit with how many Floodgates can be connected to a certain StreamGauge.

 # Known Limitations